 No application is required.
 Students who meet automatic eligibility will be contacted by PSU via email and will have the option to apply their award to their student account or have the award sent to them directly.

-- Undergraduate or graduate student enrolled at PSU as of April 12, 2021 (fully online students are eligible to apply)
+Eligibility: Undergraduate or graduate student enrolled at PSU as of July 4, 2021

 Documentation is not required to prove expenses, and individual awards will be capped at $500 per student.